Is vampire power taking a bite out of your power bill?

 They're great for things you want to turn off and on infrequently.

-For example, you could place a smart plug to a power strip that charges your cell phone and laptop.
+For example, you could place a smart plug on a printer or on a power strip that charges your cell phone and laptop.

 Speaking of those devices, charge them during the day to save power.